 As soon as the students finish their writing, they can work on an art accent around the border of their writing.
 Simple art accents are highly motivating to students and reward them for their hard word.

-For this particular lesson, the students can use gold glitter* to form gold coins on their border.
-Then, they can glue huge googly eyes to represent the giant.
-It’s important to note that while I suggest ideas for the border, students are free to create their own ideas using the glitter and googly eyes, or not.
+It’s important to note that while I suggest ideas for the border, students are free to create their own ideas using the glitter and googly eyes.

 Click on this link above to find a list of sentences relative to the story, Jack and the Beanstalk